Shane Lowry with Alan Clancy in 2015 and the former Tullamore DEW visitor centre on the Grand Canal in Tullamore

 Shane Lowry is set to open a new bar and restaurant along with established pub proprietor and friend Alan Clancy.

 William Grant & Sons has confirmed that the old Tullamore DEW visitor centre on Bury Quay in Tullamore town has been acquired by Emante Ltd, a partnership between top Offaly golfer Shane Lowry and Alan Clancy.

-The takeover follows an extensive consultation and competitive bidding process to select an appropriate new owner for the historic building.
+The takeover follows an extensive consultation and competitive bidding process to select an appropriate new owner for the historic building, which dates from 1897.